One of the joys that I get in doing this show, well, joy is the wrong word.

 That's a good thing.

-I'm Mark Bellingham for Russian Block.
+I'm Mark Bellingham for Rush Limbaugh.

-Amazon handmade or Amazon wants to get out of the action too, and they're offering it.
+Amazon wants to get out of the action too, and they're offering it.

 All of it is just an attempt to connect people handmade at Amazon.

-So I mean, so now you have Amazon, which has become a giant corporation.
+So, I mean, so now you have Amazon, which has become a giant corporation.

 They want to get in on the action.

-One of the things that this does tell you though, is that in the economy that we are in, you have to know how to do something.
+One of the things that this does tell you, though, is that in the economy that we are in, you have to know how to do something.

-People Who lack skills and that's some people that are in the manufacturing sector, you see corporations, they just want to not pay people who don't bring anything special to the table.
+People who lack skills, and that's some people that are in the manufacturing sector, you see corporations, they just want to not pay people who don't bring anything special to the table.

-But if you can do something that most people can't, if you can weld if you're a draftsman, if you have any kind of engineering ability, if you can fix things, if you're a plumber, if you can create jewelry, if you're a good photographer, there is an opportunity for you.
+But if you can do something that most people can't, if you can weld, if you're a draftsman, if you have any kind of engineering ability, if you can fix things, if you're a plumber, if you can create jewelry, if you're a good photographer, there is an opportunity for you.

 But if you lack any skill whatsoever, that's what's going to be rough.

-We keep shoving we yeah, well, maybe demise.
+We keep shoving, yeah, well, maybe demise.

 That's if you don't have a skill, you've got nothing.

-There are a lot of kids who shouldn't be going to college because they're going to be in over their head, they aren't going to get the four-year degree, they're just gonna rack up all of this debt, and then they're going to be bitter.
+There are a lot of kids who shouldn't be going to college because they're going to be in over their head.

-What we ought to do is if people have any kind of an interest to move them into that, and I'm not saying don't go to college.
+What we ought to do is if people have any kind of an interest to move them into that.

 I'm saying that college isn't for everyone.